Passer au contenu

 – Higher surface roughness (Ra 10-25 μm).

-– Compatible with multi-material powders and high-temperature alloys (par ex., Nickel-based superalloys, Stainless steel).
+– Compatible with multi-material powders and high-temperature alloys (e.g., Nickel-based superalloys, Stainless steel).

 – Lower residual stress, but often requires support structures to prevent warping.